google/open-location-code/Documentation/Plus Codes Specification.md

 * If both distances are less than 0.5 degrees, digit places 1–2 or 1–4 MAY be omitted.
 * If both distances are less than 1/40 degrees, digit places 1–2, 1–4 or 1–6 MAY be omitted.

-A short code represents the unique full code Plus Code nearest (latitudinal distance + longitudinal distance) to the reference location.
+A short code represents the unique full code nearest (latitudinal distance + longitudinal distance) to the reference location.

 :information_source: Note that omitted digits places of a short code will not necessarily be the same as the reference location.